learnk8s/learnk8s.io/src/bsk201903/ingressApiGateway.md

 A special thank you goes to [Irakli Natsvlishvili](https://www.linkedin.com/in/irakli/) who offered some invaluable feedback and helped me put together the above table.
 Also, thanks to:

 - Idit Levine and Scott Weiss from [the Solo.io team](https://www.solo.io/) for answering my questions about the Gloo Ingress controller
-- [Daniel Bryant](https://twitter.com/danielbryantuk) from the Datawire who kindly helped me understand Ambassador better
+- [Daniel Bryant](https://twitter.com/danielbryantuk) from Datawire who kindly helped me understand Ambassador better
+- [Marco Palladino](https://www.linkedin.com/in/marcopalladino) from Kong Inc. for offering some detailed feedback about the article